NixOS/nixos-weekly/content/2017/04-everything-not-saved-will-be-lost.rst

 .. _`London NixOS User Group`: https://www.meetup.com/NixOS-London/events/237738532/
 .. _`Smarkets`: https://smarkets.com/about

+- **Mar 24, 2017**, `Tokyo NixOS Meetup`_, Tokyo, Japan

+  My Japanese isn't good enough to figure out the speaker, but if you live in Japan you should go!

 - **Mar 29, 2017**, `Munich NixOS Meetup`_ at `OpenLab Augsburg`_, Augsburg,
   Germany